-During 2011, work continued on Phase I of the project, including revising the Menomonee River watershed hydrologic and hydraulic models to explicitly represent the MMSD Milwaukee County Grounds detention basin, the Underwood Creek Phase 1 channel rehabilitation project, the Hart Park flood mitigation project, and Phase 1 of the Menomonee River fish passage project.
-Work also continued on developing the hydrologic model of the Root River watershed.
+During 2011, work on Phase I of the project included revising the Menomonee River watershed hydrologic and hydraulic models to explicitly represent the MMSD Milwaukee County Grounds detention basin, the Underwood Creek Phase 1 channel rehabilitation project, the Hart Park flood mitigation project, and Phase 1 of the Menomonee River fish passage project.
+During 2012, work continued on developing the hydrologic model of the Root River watershed, work began on the hydraulic model of the East Branch Root River, and additional hydrologic and hydraulic modeling of Beaver Creek in the Milwaukee River watershed was completed.